minprog/programming-1/10 Lectures/06 Week 3 Monday/10 Monday.md

 ## From Last Time

-We’ve seen how a string is a sequence of characters.
+We've seen how a string is a sequence of characters.
 More properly speaking, it is an array of characters with a null terminator (`\0`) at the end.

 We can also have arrays of other types, not just characters.
 In the `ages.c`